M1-info/crypto_schneier_solitaire/README.md

 ## Description 📝

-The algorithm is based on a deck of 52 cards.
-The cards are numbered from 1 to 52, with 1 being the Ace of Spades, 2 being the 2 of Spades, and so on.
+The algorithm is based on a deck of 54 cards (Bridge cards).
+The cards are numbered from 1 to 54, with 1 being the Ace of Spades, 2 being the 2 of Spades, and so on.
+A red and a black joker is present.
 The deck is used to generate a keystream, which is then used to encrypt or decrypt a message.
 The same deck is used for both encryption and decryption.
-The deck is created in the crypter program, and the deck is sent to the decrypter program to decrypt the message.
+It is created in the crypter program, and sent to the decrypter program to decrypt the message.

 &nbsp;